FHA mortgage insurance premiums have recently undergone changes and become more expensive.

 Yet even with these recent changes regarding MIP cancellation, the FHA mortgage is still considered one of the best available loan types for those with little money for a down payment.

-This is a big shift, since previously, FHA mortgage insurance could be cancelled when the loan balance reached 78% of the original value, and it had been paid for at least 5 years.
+This is a big shift, since previously, FHA mortgage insurance could be canceled when the loan balance reached 78% of the original value, and it had been paid for at least 5 years.

 Questions and Answers about FHA Mortgage Insurance